Slowdive (song)

 "Slowdive" is a song by English post-punk band Siouxsie and the Banshees.
 It was released in 1982 by record label Polydor as the first single from the band's fifth studio album, A Kiss in the Dreamhouse.

 Music

 The song (and the album) was representative of Siouxsie and the Banshees' more elaborate and experimental musical direction at the time.
 The overtones of the song were accentuated by a string section, including violins and a cello.
 AllMusic later described "Slowdive" as "a violin-colored dance beat number" with "a catchy melodic hook".
 The Guardians music critic Dave Simpson deemed it one of the band's very best recordings, noting that it "sounds like the lid being slowly released on a pressure cooker, as the band emerge from the black and flit from suspense to sensuality.
 They change course again musically, too, switching from brooding rock to psychedelic pop".
+Rolling Stone noted the influence of German rock in the drums beats: "Siouxsie hits the dance floor in "Slowdive", tapping into the krautrock power groove of bands like Can".